andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt-hals-and-rest-libs.markdown

 ---
 layout: post
-title: "GPT with HALs and REST libraries"
+title: "GPT HALs and REST libraries"
 ---

 [//]: # (# Harnessing the Power of Language Models for Hardware Abstraction and REST APIs in Rust)